AviNoah/ToDo/readme.md

 This project uses a MVC model design pattern and was made for my highschool project in 2022 it was made using Android studio Arctic Fox v2020.3.1 in Java

+Please note that this project was made as a proof of concept, which is why user data is completely local and is stored unencrypted in the database

 # Documentation

+### Database
+- The database has 3 Tables and 3 Relational tables
+#### Data tables
+- Tasks has entities containing Title, Note, as well as Day, Month Year integers for due date and is_important and is_in_my_day which are both booleans, as well as a unique auto incrementing identifier integer.
+- Lists has entities containing Title and Color which are strings and a unique auto incrementing identifier integer.
+- Users has entities containing Name, Surname, Email, Password and a unique auto incrementing identifier integer.

+#### Relational tables

 ### Model
 - UserProfileList class stores personal data related to the user